 This course is for those who want to become an expert in making data driven decisions, such as:

-Kirsty’s research models the many ways in which humans interact with information, and how this can change as a result of context.
+Kirsty’s research models the many ways in which humans interact with information and how this can change as a result of context.
 She is working towards providing unified mathematical and computational models of contextuality, which often results in apparently complex and unpredictable human behaviour.
 She received an ARC Postdoctoral Fellowship for a Discovery Project investigating this problem.
-She has collaborated on projects with people from a wide range of fields, including Physics, Experimental Psychology, Cognitive Science, Computer Science, Social Psychology, Education and Computational Linguistics.